syncfusion-content/ej2-angular-docs/ej2-angular/grid/aggregates/group-and-caption-aggregate.md

 ## Disable page wise aggregates for grouping

 In some cases, disabling the page-wise aggregates for grouping is necessary.
-By default, when grouping is enables with pagination, the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid calculates group aggregates only for the current page.
+By default, when grouping is enables with pagination, the Angular Data Grid calculates group aggregates only for the current page.

 To calculate aggregates across the entire grouped data, set the [groupSettings.disablePageWiseAggregates](https://ej2.syncfusion.com/angular/documentation/api/grid/groupSettings#disablepagewiseaggregates) property to `true`.